Now Reading

 NPR kicked off their Tiny Desk Concerts back in 2008 after NPR music editor Stephen Thompson left South by Southwest frustrated that they couldn’t hear the music over the crowd noise.
 Since then, NPR has brought hundreds of artists to the smallest stage to truly hear the music.

 Rappers, indie singer-songwriters, pop artists and more have graced the tiny desk stage, including some of our favorite Christian and worship artists.
-In light of Charlie Wilson going viral for taking everyone to church in his recent session, it got us thinking about our other favorite faith-filled performances.
-Here’s our top five:
+Here’s seven of the most faith-filled Tiny Desk concerts:

 5. Tasha Cobbs Leonard